mojohelpdesk/mojohelpdesk-api-doc/README.md

   - created_on:\[2013-11-11T21:37:02Z TO *\] (for dates after the given)
   - created_on:\[* TO 2013-11-11T21:37:02Z\] (for dates before the given)
   - created_on:\[2013-10-11T21:37:02Z TO 2013-11-11T21:37:02Z\] (for dates between the given)
+ - Surround all string values with parentheses and double quotes like the following examples:
+  - created_by.email:("myemail@somedomain.com")
+  - company.name:("My Company, Ltd")
+  - comments.user.email:("tester@mycompany.com")

 ## Ticket queues